How do password managers work?

 We've already covered how the average person is negligent with personal passwords.

-Most people carry their password habits into the workplace.
-If they're relying on one password for all of their accounts, they'll probably use that same password for any business accounts they have to create.
+People carry their password habits into the workplace.
+If they're relying on one password for all of their accounts, they'll use that same password for any business accounts they have to create.

 Or maybe the employees do make more effort.
 Maybe they do create strong passwords for work.